Israeli strike destroys Gaza building with AP, other media

 “This is an incredibly disturbing development.
 We narrowly avoided a terrible loss of life,” he said, adding that the AP was seeking information from the Israeli government and was engaged with the U.S. State Department to learn more.

 The building also housed the offices of Qatari-run Al-Jazeera TV, as well as residential apartments.
-The Israeli military said Hamas was operating inside the building, a standard explanation, and it accused the militant group of using journalists as human shields.
-But it provided no evidence to back up the claims.
+The Israeli military said it targeted the building because it contained assets of Hamas intelligence agencies, which it said were using media offices as “human shields.”
+It did not provide evidence for the claims.

 Hours earlier, another Israeli air raid on a densely populated refugee camp killed at least 10 Palestinians from an extended family, mostly children, the deadliest single strike of the current conflict.